FuriouZz/obsidian-pochoir/docs/index.md

 Pochoir is an [Obsidian](https://obsidian.md/) plugin for note templating.

-With simplicity in mind, the plugin want note templating made easy and with few configurations and no coding experience.
+With simplicity in mind, we want note templating made easy, with few configurations and no coding experience.

 Most plugin features are provided by some [special properties](/special-properties/overview).